samirbhattarai135/samirbhattarai135/README.md

 - 👀 I’m interested in **Robotics, Machine Learning, Full Stack Web Development**
 - 🌱 I’m currently learning **ROS2, Ignition 8.1, and SCADA Systems**

-- 👨‍💻 All of my projects are available at [samirbhattarai135.github.io](https://samirbhattarai135.github.io/)
+- 👨‍💻 Know about my experiences [www.samirbhattarai.com](www.samirbhattarai.com)

 - 📫 How to reach me **samirbhattarai135@gmail.com**

-- 📄 Know about my experiences [www.samirbhattarai.com](www.samirbhattarai.com)

 <!---
 samirbhattarai135/samirbhattarai135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.